EthanRiley/FitQuesting/README.md

 ## Trainer Pages:
 #### Page 1: Trainer Homepage:
-On this page, a triner should be able to view and create diets.
+On this page, a traner should be able to view and create diets for clients.
 While a trainer may not have the ability to log foods, they can set diet goals for clients.